hzi-braunschweig/pia-system/psa.server.auth/themes/README.md

 ## Overriding the built-in templates

 While creating custom themes especially when overriding templates it may be useful to use the built-in templates as a reference.
-These can be found within the theme directory of `../lib/lib/main/org.keycloak.keycloak-themes-16.1.1.jar`, which can be opened using any standard ZIP archive tool.
+These can be found and downloaded in the maven repository https://mvnrepository.com/artifact/org.keycloak/keycloak-themes.

 **Built-in themes should not be modified directly, instead a custom theme should be created.**